madisonjordan/aws-bootcamp-cruddur-2023/journal/week1.md

 docker build -t madisonjordan/crudder-backend:1.0.0 .
 ```

-I then pushed the built image using the Docker Desktop application while logged in instead of using the cli commands for `docker login` and `docker push`.
+I then pushed the built image using the Docker Desktop application while logged in.
+Used instead of using the CLI commands for `docker login` and `docker push`.

 Dockerhub: